-Question Answer How often will I be called out?
-Being 'on-call' is unpredictable so it's hard to say exactly how many times a week you'd get called out as it varies depending on a range of factors.
-Some of our fire stations are busier than others depending on their location.
-In the summer, the Fire Service may be dealing with grass fires if it has been hot and dry.
-Alternatively, if there has been a long period of rain, the Fire Service may be dealing with flooding and rescuing incidents.
-No two calls are ever the same.
-Is there a height limit?
-There is no minimum or maximum height limit to being an on-call firefighter.
+How often will I be called out?
+Being 'on-call' is unpredictable so it's hard to get called out as it varies depending on a range of factors.
+Some of our fire stations are busier than others depending on their In the summer, Staffordshire Fire and Rescue Service may be dealing with grass fires if it has been hot and dry.
+Alternatively, if there has been a long period of rain, the Service may be dealing with flooding and rescuing incidents.
+No two calls are ever the

 Question Answer Do I need any qualifications?
 No, but you will need to pass the tests during the recruitment process.
 Your Maths and English will be assessed as part of the application process although you won't be disadvantaged if you don't already hold the qualifications.
 How will I know when to respond to an incident?
 When an emergency occurs, on-call firefighters will be notified by an alerter and will need to make their way to the fire station immediately.
 Can I go out whilst on call?
 Yes, you can go out and go about your usual daily routine but as long as you stay within the local area and have your alerter with you.
 If you're alerter goes off, you will have to get to the station immediately, regardless of what you're doing at the time.
 If you need to go further afield, you may be able to arrange for an 'off-call' member of your crew to provide cover for you.
 Though it is important to remember whilst you are 'on-call', you must be fit for duty and cannot drink alcohol.
 Will I be able to drive a fire engine?
-After you have completed the three-year development programme, you can look to become a driver if the station needs you to.
+You can apply for LGV license after passing your 12 month assessment and then take a Driving on Blue Light course after passing the 36 month assessment.